Strauman/latex-docker/README.md

 # latex-docker
 Dockers for running LaTeX.
-Currently only TeXLive:
+Currently only TeXLive.

+Made for use in the more complete [travis-LaTeXBuild](https://github.com/Strauman/travis-latexbuild) repo.

 ## texlive dockers
 `docker pull strauman/tex:SCHEME` where `SCHEME` is one of `small`, `medium` or `large`.

 Example docker file for use:
+Assume you have a script `build_my_tex.sh` in your repo, that builds your LaTeX

 ```
 FROM strauman/tex:small